Write Data to Amazon Kinesis Data Streams Using KPL in Java Spring Boot Example

 #use your stream name that you have created

-aws.stream_name = tutorialsbuddy-stream
+aws.stream-name = tutorialsbuddy-stream

-package com.sample.kinesis.producer.service;
+package com.example.app.producer.config;

 import org.springframework.beans.factory.annotation.Value;